kubernetes/enhancements/keps/sig-storage/5943-topology-for-volume-snapshot/README.md

 automations, so be extremely careful here.
 -->

 It does not change any default behavior for the external-snapshotter components.
 All existing fields in the VSC will still be there, and users will see the topology information being added to the VSC.
-However, if the scheduler plugin is deployed, scheduling behavior changes: pods with PVCs referencing snapshot data sources may be filtered to only schedule on nodes whose topology is compatible with the snapshot's `AccessibleTopology`.
+However, if the scheduler plugin is deployed, scheduling behavior changes: pods with PVCs referencing snapshot data sources may be filtered to only schedule on nodes whose topology is compatible with the snapshot's `NodeAffinity`.
 Pods that previously scheduled on any node may now be restricted to a subset of nodes.
+Additionally, for Immediate binding mode with snapshot data sources, the external-provisioner will now enforce topology compatibility, which may cause provisioning to fail if the StorageClass's `AllowedTopologies` are incompatible with the snapshot, and previously this would have resulted in a less clear CSI driver error.

 ###### Can the feature be disabled once it has been enabled (i.e. can we roll back the enablement)?